 You can choose how long of a charging cable you’ll need.
 You’ll still need to purchase this separately but you have a bit more flexibility upfront because you can get the exact length of charging cable you need.

 As the untethered cable is not fixed to the unit, you can ensure your EV charger remains futureproof.
 So, if you decide to change your EV in the future, you can, without worrying about repurchasing an entirely new EV charging point.

 Furthermore, should you decide that your cable is too long or too short, or you just want a change, there’s no need for you to buy another unit, like that with tethered chargers.
 Thus you have other options besides the cable that comes with the purchase of the electric vehicle.

 This can be particularly troublesome if you’ve had your driveway charged and redone where you’re parking, like a tethered EV charger where the cable may not reach the chargepoint.

 There are still some disadvantages of untethered chargers and they include:

 Security is probably one of the biggest concerns some people have about untethered chargers.
-This is basically because the cable is more accessible that when it’s a tethered unit.
-Now some people find that more of a hassle because it means they have to open their boot, get the charging cable out, plug it into the charger itself and into the car.
+This is basically because the cable is more accessible than when it’s a tethered unit.
+Now some people find that more of a hassle because it means they have to open their boot, get the charging cable out, and plug it into the charger itself and the car.